ICAST 2004: Bass Industry Trends & New

 were also cited on Lucky Craft's literature.

-me on the pending release list are the LV300N
+particular importance to me on the pending release list are the LV300N

 Silent Type and LV200.
 These